yogsototh/yblog/multi/blog/Haskell-Development-Environment.md

 With my actual installation method, you should minimize your headache and almost never hit a dependency error.
+But there could exists some.
+If you encounter a dependency error, ask gently to the package manager to port its package to stackage.

 And more importantly, you should provide your code to any of your co-worker and be sure that if he used the same install method, your code will work on his machine.